This page doesn't support Mandarin language

 Balance Sheet

-The Group remains in a resilient financial position.
-As at 30 June 2025, it had a balance sheet with total assets of S$60.8 million, shareholders' equity of S$49.2 million, cash and cash equivalents of S$23.3 million and no bank borrowings.
+The Group continues to maintain a resilient financial position.
+As at 30 September 2025, total assets stood at S$64.4 million, with shareholders' equity of S$52.7 million.
+Cash and bank balances amounted to S$27.2 million and the Group remained debt-free with no bank borrowings.

 Long Term Assets